So, you want to start a business in New Hampshire (or relocate your existing business). Here is a checklist of the basics to guide you on your way!

 Starting a new business venture can take a lot of time, money, and effort.
 Make sure that in the midst of all of that hard work, you find ways to unwind and enjoy the state you will be calling home.
 Take a drive and look at the beautiful colors of fall.
 Enjoy some of the world's best foods.
 And most of all, get to know your fellow Porcupines and also the other men and women of the state of New Hampshire - your customers, your neighbors, your friends.

-The content in this section was prepared by Michelle Dumas.
-Michelle is a New Hampshire native and participant of the Free State Project with more than 20 years of experience in the employment services industry.
-Her company is Distinctive Career Services, LLC, visit the site to learn more about getting help with the development of a custom job search plan, employer research, recruiter outreach, resume writing, LinkedIn profile writing, interview coaching, and more.
+Visit Distinctive Career Services, LLC to learn more about getting help with the development of a custom job search plan, employer research, recruiter outreach, resume writing, LinkedIn profile writing, interview coaching, and more.